cerebral-legacy/cerebral-website/app/markdown/doc_get_started.md

 ## Get started

 To give you a good experience starting new Cerebral projects we have created a **CLI** tool.
-You will use this tool for three things:
+You will use this tool for one simple thing: **Create a project!**.

-1. Create a project structure
-2. Run the workflow
-3. Build a production version of your app

 First install the CLI: